Incision and Drainage

 What is Incision and Drainage?

 Incision and drainage (I&D) is a procedure used to manage various skin infections.
-The incision is a purposeful cut made by a surgeon to access a specific area that is infected.
+A small incision is made using sterile equipment to access a specific area that is infected.
 Drainage involves the removal of accumulated fluids or pus from the affected site.

 When is Incision and Drainage Needed?

-Incision and drainage become necessary in certain situations where skin abscesses, particularly abscess cavities, form due to infections.
-Incision and drainage by a lower extremity wound care specialist can alleviate discomfort and promote healing for simple cutaneous abscesses.
+Incision and drainage become necessary when abscess cavities form due to infection.
+While some infections resolve on their own, larger abscesses often require intervention by a lower extremity wound care specialist.
+Incision and drainage can alleviate discomfort and promote healing for simple cutaneous abscesses.

 The Incision and Drainage Procedure

-Before your doctor performs a skin abscess incision and drainage procedure, you may be given antibiotics.
+Before your doctor performs a skin abscess incision and drainage procedure, they will perform a physical exam.
+You may be given antibiotics.
 Antibiotic therapy can help treat the infection and prevent the spread of infection in other parts of the body.

 Incision and drainage are normally done on an outpatient basis.
 However, if the abscess is associated with severe bacterial infection, a longer hospital stay may be necessary.